chantran22/StructureTools_replica/README.md

 ![image](https://github.com/user-attachments/assets/0ae870d8-34d9-40dd-8e81-1b4649ffd968)

 **Import section** –   to import section properties from txt file to model (not need to define section from sketch).
-Also can self-make a library section propeties and once need then load to model
+Also can self-make a library section propeties and once need then load to model.
+Format section properties see snapshot below

 ![image](https://github.com/user-attachments/assets/9e991e05-20f3-4022-bd3a-e4843d35a1e1)